Tips for Anxious Solo Travelers

 And you wanna feel more confident, don’t you?
 Who knows.
 Maybe you’ll be the next person posting tips for anxious solo travelers and helping them seek their dreams in a new land.
 So take the plunge and book that ticket!
 Now!

 What are you main tips for anxious solo travelers?
 How do you deal with your anxiety on the road?
-Share in the comments!
+Share your awesome tips for anxious solo travelers in the comments!